 Welcome to my website.

-I am a political scientist working on political parties, social policy and democratic decline, primarily in the Middle East and North Africa.
-Beginning from August 2022, I will be an Assistant Professor of Political Science at Bryn Mawr College.
+I am a political scientist working on secular-religious cleavage, political parties, social policy and democratic decline, primarily in the Middle East and North Africa.
+Currently, I am an Assistant Professor of Political Science at Bryn Mawr College.
 I received my PhD in political science from Harvard University Government Department (July 2021).
 During the 2021-2022 academic year, I was a Post-Doctoral Fellow at Stanford University’s Center on Democracy, Development and the Rule ofLaw (CDDRL).

-My book project explores the reasons behind the weak electoral appeal of secular parties in the Middle East after the popular uprisings of 2011-2013 and why they could not form a robust electoral alternative to Islamist parties.
-Using interviews with party elites, original large-scale candidate surveys, contemporaneous household surveys and conjoint experiments in Tunisia and Turkey, I show that secular parties suffer from disadvantages in political selection and organizational cohesion, which leads to a valence deficit and electoral disadvantage.
-The dissertation which forms the basis of this book project won the Edward M. Chase Prize for the best dissertation on a subject relating to the promotion of world peace from Harvard University Department of Government.
+My book project delves into the factors contributing to the limited electoral appeal of secular parties in the Middle East following the popular uprisings of 2011-2013 and examines why they struggled to establish a robust electoral alternative to Islamist parties.
+Through interviews with party elites, comprehensive candidate surveys, contemporaneous household surveys, and conjoint experiments conducted in Tunisia and Turkey, I demonstrate that secular parties face challenges in political selection and organizational cohesion, resulting in a valence deficit and electoral disadvantage.
+The dissertation, serving as the foundation for this book project, was honored with the Edward M. Chase Prize for the best dissertation on a topic related to the promotion of world peace from Harvard University’s Department of Government.
+Additionally, a paper derived from this project received the Best Paper Award from APSA’s Political Organizations and Parties section in 2022.

-I also study how ethnic and organizational diversity affect the quality of social services, the role of international organizations in social policies for refugees, youth political and civic engagement and how citizens respond to executive aggrandizement.
-My work has been published or is forthcoming in Comparative Political Studies, Governance, International Studies Quarterly, Journal of Development Economics, and World Development.
+I also investigate the impact of ethnic and organizational diversity on the quality of social services, the involvement of international organizations in social policies for refugees, youth political and civic engagement, and citizens’ reactions to executive aggrandizement.
+My research has been published or is forthcoming in Comparative Political Studies, Governance, International Studies Quarterly, Journal of Development Economics, and World Development.

 Here is an up-to-date CV.